+86-156-2511-0166[email protected]WhatsApp

 Previous article

-“It establishes a modern and forward-looking framework that enhances connectivity, deepens commercial cooperation, and expands operational opportunities for airlines, airports, and regulatory institutions.”
-READ ALSO: Dollar To Naira Exchange Rate Today, April 16, 2026 The government added that the deal aligns with broader continental aviation goals while supporting safety, security, and environmental sustainability, as well as boosting trade, tourism, investment flows, and people-to-people exchanges.
+"It establishes a modern and forward-looking framework that enhances connectivity, deepens commercial cooperation, and expands operational opportunities for airlines, airports, and regulatory institutions," the statement outlined.

 Next article